Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

+We will set $ c = 1/4 $ for definiteness in \eqref{eq:ModularAnomalyEquation}, and conventionally set $ A_0^{(m)}= 1 $.
+The boundary condition~\eqref{eq:CuspBC} will be referred to as a cuspidal boundary condition. \end{Definition}

-The curves for $ m \leq 4 $ are elliptic, and for $ m > 4 $ they are hyperelliptic.
-Next, assign to the coefficient $ A_k $ a weight $ 2k $ under the action of the relevant Hecke group; for consistency, we need to associate to $ x $ the weight $ 2 $, and to $ y $ the weight $ m $.
-With this assignment of weights, $ A_1 $ has weight $ 2 $, and is thus proportional to $ E_2 $: \be A_1 = c\, E_2 \,. \ee The $ A_k $ are so far characterized solely by their weight.
+We now supply a derivation of the anomaly equation.
+First, assign to the coefficient $ A_k^{(m)} $ a~weight $ 2k $ under the action of the relevant Hecke group; for consistency, we need to associate to~$ x $ the weight~$ 2 $, and to~$ y $ the weight~$ m $.
+With this assignment of weights, $ A_1^{(m)} $ has weight $ 2 $, and can thus be chosen to be proportional to $ E_2^{(m)} $

+The $ A_k^{(m)} $ are so far characterized solely by their weight.
 In general, this makes them quasi-automorphic objects.
-Drawing from motivations relating to the sort of algebraic curves that appear in supersymmetric gauge theories \cite{Donagi:1995cf,DHoker:1999yni,Ashok:2016ewb}, we note that it is often desirable to have algebraic curves whose coefficients are purely modular --- in this case, automorphic --- forms.
-This requirement is imposed by demanding that $p(x)$ with shifted argument is such that the coefficients are purely automorphic:
+Drawing from motivations relating to the sort of algebraic curves that appear in supersymmetric gauge theories \cite{Ashok:2016ewb,DHoker:1999yni,Donagi:1995cf}, we note that it is often desirable to have algebraic curves whose coefficients are purely automorphic forms.
+This requirement is imposed by demanding that $p_m(x)$ with shifted argument is such that the coefficients are purely automorphic

-where under the action of $\gamma \in \text{H}(m) $, the $ \widetilde{A}_k $ transform as
+where under the action of $\gamma =\left(\begin{smallmatrix} a & b\\ c & d \end{smallmatrix}\right) \in {\rm H}(m) $, the $ \widetilde{A}_k^{(m)} $ transform as

-{\em i.e.}, they are automorphic forms of weight $ 2k $.
-This would in turn imply that the coefficients $ \widetilde{A}_k $ for $ k > 2 $ do not depend on the quasi-automorphic Eisenstein series $ E_2 $.
-An interesting outcome of this requirement can be derived by rewriting $p(x)$ as
+i.e., they are automorphic forms of weight $ 2k $.
+This would in turn imply that the coeffi\-cients~$ \widetilde{A}_k^{(m)} $ for $ k > 2 $ do not depend on the quasi-automorphic Eisenstein series $ E_2^{(m)} $.
+An interesting outcome of this requirement can be derived by rewriting~$p_m(x)$ as